-Geller, Joanna (PhD 2015) is a Senior Research Associate for Research & Policy at the Annenberg Institute for School Reform at Brown University, Providence, RI (http://annenberginstitute.org/staff-member/Joanna-Geller).
+Geller, Joanna (PhD 2015) is the Director of Policy, Research, and Evaluation at the Metropolitan Center for Research on Equity and the Transformation of Schools at New York University’s Steinhardt School of Culture, Education, and Human Development (https://steinhardt.nyu.edu/people/joanna-geller).
 Dissertation title: “Re-imagining School Communities: An Exploration of the Factors Influencing Teachers’ Trust in Parents”

-Brinkley-Rubinstein, Lauren (PhD 2015) is an Assistant Professor of Social Medicine at the University of North Carolina, Chapel Hill, NC ( https://www.med.unc.edu/socialmed/people/lauren-brinkley-rubinstein).
+Brinkley-Rubinstein, Lauren (PhD 2015) is an Associate Professor in the Department of Population Health Sciences, Samuel Dubois Cook Center on Social Equity, Duke University ( https://populationhealth.duke.edu/profile/lauren-brinkley-rubinstein).
 Dissertation title: “Repeated Police Contact, Profiling and Incarceration as Catalysts for Worsened Health”

 Greer, Andrew (PhD 2014) is a Presidential Management Fellow with USAID, Washington, DC (http://www.usaid.gov).
 Dissertation title: “Preventing Homelessness in Alameda County, CA and New York City, NY: Investigating Effectiveness and Efficiency”

-Jones, Karl (PhD 2014) is currently working with student affairs at CSU, San Bernardino; and has taught at La Sierra University as an adjunct professor with the Department of Social Work.
+Jones, Karl (PhD 2014) is Prinicipal Research Statistician with Washington State Department of Corrections and has taught at La Sierra University as an adjunct professor with the Department of Social Work.
 Dissertation title: “Local Inequality in the Geography of Class-Differentiated Migration”

 Lunn, Laurel (PhD 2014) is a Program Evaluation Advisor at the Center for Victims of Torture, St. Paul, MN (http://www.cvt.org/who-we-are/staff/laurel-lunn-phd).
 Dissertation title: “The Social Determinants of Refugee Health: An Integrated Perspective”

-Robinson, Jill (PhD 2013) is a Research Associate at Peabody Research Institute, Peabody College at Vanderbilt University, Nashville, TN (http://peabody.vanderbilt.edu/research/pri/staff.php).
+Robinson, Jill (PhD 2013) is an Independent Research Consultant, working in New Orleans in the areas of community development, juvenile justice, and human trafficking.
+Consultant with organizations on data needs and applications of data, New Orleans, LA (email@example.com).
 Dissertation title: “Immigrants from Former Soviet Republics in the United States: Deconstructing and Decolonizing an Immigrant Population”

 Siankam, Ben (PhD 2012) is an International Health and Development Research Consultant, Washington, DC.
 Dissertation title: “Doctors Beyond Borders: Ecological and Psychopolitical Validity of the Medical Brain Drain from Sub-Saharan Africa”

-Voight, Adam (PhD 2012) is an Assistant Professor and Associate Director of Urban Education, Cleveland State University, Cleveland, OH (http://www.csuohio.edu).
+Voight, Adam (PhD 2012) is an Associate Professor of Curriculum and Foundations and Director of the Center for Urban Education, Cleveland State University, Cleveland, OH (http://www.csuohio.edu).
 Dissertation title: “Youth Civic Engagement in Urban Middle Schools: Agency and Wellness across Ecological Levels”

-Redvers-Lee, Peter (PhD 2011) is a Fulbright Scholar, San Research Centre, University of Botswana (http://www.redverslee.org/welcome.htm/Home.html).
+Redvers-Lee, Peter (PhD 2011) is an Editor at Communications Development, Inc, Washington, DC (http://cdinet.com).
 Dissertation title: “The Serpent without Shame: Economic Development and Change in the Afro-Ecuadorian Communities of Northwestern Esmeraldas”

-Davis, Donna J. (PhD 2009) is a Social Sciences Analyst, U.S. Department of Justice’s National Institute of Justice, Office of Justice Programs, Office of the Deputy Director for Science, Technology, Research and Evaluation, Washington, DC (http://www.nij.gov/about/pages/ost.aspx).
+Davis, Donna J. (PhD 2009) is an Attorney, Board of Professional Responsibility of the Supreme Court of Tennessee, Bentwood, TN (https://www.tbpr.org/).
 Dissertation title: “Fraying at the Edges: Qualitative Insight into the Experiences of CPS Caseworkers and the Issue of Voluntary Employee Turnover”

-Hoffman, Cheri (PhD 2009) is a Legislative Director for Congresswoman Louise M. Slaughter, United States Congress, Washington, DC (http://www.louise.house.gov/).
+Hoffman, Cheri (PhD 2009) is Director, Division of Children and Youth Policy, at ASPE (Office of the Assistant Secretary for Planning and Evaluation), U.S. Department of Health & Human Services, Washington, DC (https://aspe.hhs.gov/staff/cheri-hoffman).
 Dissertation title: “Young and Homeless in Nashville: The Scope of Runaway and Throwaway Youth and the Experiences of Homeless Youth”

-Pullmann, Michael (PhD 2009) is a Research Assistant Professor, Department of Psychiatry and Behavioral Science, University of Washington School of Medicine, Seattle, WA (http://depts.washington.edu/pbhjp/people/profiles/pullmann).
+Pullmann, Michael (PhD 2009) is a Research Associate Professor, Department of Psychiatry and Behavioral Science, University of Washington School Mental Health Assessment, Research, & Training (SMART) Center , Seattle, WA (https://depts.washington.edu/uwsmart/profiles/?bio-type=faculty).
 Dissertation title: “Predictors of Criminal Charges for Youth in Public Mental Health Services During the Transition to Adulthood”

-Suiter, Sarah (PhD 2009) is an Assistant Professor of the Practice and Director of the Community Development and Action Program, Department of Human and Organizational Development, Peabody College at Vanderbilt University, Nashville, TN (http://peabody.vanderbilt.edu/bio/sarahv-suiter).
+Suiter, Sarah (PhD 2009) is an Associate Professor of the Practice, Department of Human and Organizational Development, Peabody College at Vanderbilt University, Nashville, TN (http://peabody.vanderbilt.edu/bio/sarahv-suiter).
 Dissertation title: “Freedom Means”

-Freedman, Darcy (PhD 2008) is an Associate Professor, Department of Epidemiology and Biostatistics with a Secondary Appointment in the Mandel School of Social Sciences, Case Western Reserve University, Cleveland, OH (http://epbiwww.case.edu/index.php/people/faculty/176-dfreedman).
+Freedman, Darcy (PhD 2008) is Mary Ann Swetland Professor of Population and Quantitative Health Sciences and Director of the Mary Ann Swetland Center for Environmental Health in the School of Medicine at Case Western Reserve University, Cleveland, OH (http://epbiwww.case.edu/darcy-a-freedman-phd-mph/).
 Dissertation title: “Politics of Food Access in Food Insecure Communities”

 Jones, Diana (PhD 2008) was an Associate Professor, Department of Human Services and Rehabilitation, Western Washington University, Bellingham, WA (https://wce.wwu.edu/hcs/health-and-community-studies).
 Dissertation title: “Organizing Through Congregations: Mediating and Moderating Roles of Spirituality”

-Jacobs-Priebe, Lynette (PhD 2007) is a Post-Doctoral Research Associate, University of Pittsburgh Center for Learning in Out of School Environments (UPCLOSE), Pittsburgh, PA (http://upcloselrdc.wordpress.com/people/lynette-jacobs-priebe/).
+Jacobs-Priebe, Lynette (PhD 2007) is an Accountant, University of Pittsburgh Innovation Institute, Pittsburgh, PA (https://www.innovation.pitt.edu/staff-directory/lynnette-jacobs-priebe/).
 Dissertation title: “The Social Norms Approach to Preventing Violence Against Women : The Role of Ambivalent Sexism”

 Armstead, Theresa (PhD 2006) is a Behavioral Scientist at the Center for Disease Control and Prevention, National Centers for Disease Control in Atlanta, GA (http://comm.eval.org/CommunityPsychology/tigleadership/bios).
 Dissertation title: “Exploring Synergic Power and Network-Based Leadership in a Community Organizing Context”

-Bess, Kimberly (PhD 2006) is an Assistant Professor, Department of Human and Organizational Development, Peabody College at Vanderbilt University, Nashville, TN (http://peabody.vanderbilt.edu/bio/kimberly-bess).
+Bess, Kimberly (PhD 2006) is an Associate Professor of the Practice, Department of Human and Organizational Development, Peabody College at Vanderbilt University, Nashville, TN (http://peabody.vanderbilt.edu/bio/kimberly-bess).
 Dissertation title: “The Challenges of Change in Human Service Organizations : Identity, Values, and Narratives”